felangga/felangga.github.io/_posts/2023-05-24-restore-mac.md

 ## 6 May 2023

-The next day, I'm doing my job as usual and trying to give the MAc some warming up.
+The next day, I'm doing my job as usual and trying to give the Mac some warming up.
 As I do my job, I'm in shock when hearing `BONG` chime, and the screen comes `ALIVE` !!!

-The first word I said was 'WEH` and I thank God afterward 🙏
+The first word I said was `WEH` and I thank God afterward 🙏

 [First turning on (Video)](/assets/img/mac_classic_ii/mac_success_on.mov)